masterpandabear/url-shortener-challenge/readme.md

 ### Structure change

-As part of the solution i also changed the structure of the service to attempt for a cleaner structure and code following the principles of Uncle Bob's (Robert C. Martin) clean architecture that is based on layers and tries to decouple  modules from the main application, in this case  the database and the shortener algorithm.
+As part of the solution I also changed the structure of the service to attempt for a cleaner structure and code following the principles of Uncle Bob's (Robert C. Martin) clean architecture that is based on layers and tries to decouple  modules from the main application, in this case  the database and the shortener algorithm.
 The folder structure changed as follows:

-* application: this contains the main application modules separated by features
+* application: this contains the main application modules, each subfolder is separated by features.
   - url
   - cypher
   - visit